h0yer/CommunityRealAgencyPack/README.md

 - _DecalStickers_ requires the _firespitter_ plugin, but it's bundled in the download.

 __Compatibility/Integration:__
-- _CRAP_ Comes with module manager patches for blackheart612's "_DecalStickers_" mod and adds all the agency logos to the decal selection, while removing all original Kerbalized logos.
+- _CRAP_ Comes with a _ModuleManager_ patch for blackheart612's "_DecalStickers_" mod and adds all the agency logos to the decal selection, while removing all original Kerbal logos.
+- The patch adds back all Kerbal logos if no _RealismOverhaul_ is present.

 __Recommendations:__
 - Makes not much of sense if installed on a stock "Kerbalized" game, since only very few Kerbal-modders use actual manufacturers.